SkelliBoi/Humble-Warden/README.md

 In this version of Reshade you can open the menu using "shift + F2" and turn the effects on or off there.

+You can of course also install the newest version of Reshade and use your own presets, but that's up to you.

 Reshade can be quite demanding so if the game starts lagging, I would recommend turning it off.

 ## Starting the game